aaronhuggins/jsvfs/packages/core/README.md

-# @jsvfs/core - The JavaScript Virtual File System
+# JSVFS Core: JavaScript Virtual File System

 The core module for JS Virtual File System.
 Provides the main `VirtualFileSystem` class with just enough back-end to get started with in-memory file hierarchy.